Significant-Gravitas/AutoGPT/README.md

 IMAGE_PROVIDER=sd
 HUGGINGFACE_API_TOKEN="YOUR_HUGGINGFACE_API_TOKEN"
 ```

+## 📜 Conversation Summary Mode
+Conversation Summary mode is designed to provide users with concise summaries of the AI's responses during a conversation.
+This mode can be especially useful for long conversations where it's crucial to quickly understand the key points without reading through the entire response.
+It enhances readability and helps users grasp important information more efficiently.

+How to Use Conversation Summary Mode:

+1. Define `STEP_SUMMARIZATION_PROMPT` and `FINAL_SUMMARIZATION_PROMPT` in the .env file (you can play around with these prompts to get the best results)
+2. Run: `python scripts/main.py --conversation-summary`
+3. View step summaries in the console and a summary file inside `scripts/logs` folder
+4. Upon exit, a final summary is printed to console and appended to the file

 ## ⚠️ Limitations
 This experiment aims to showcase the potential of GPT-4 but comes with some limitations: